-The 1,411-acre Lackawanna State Park is in northeastern Pennsylvania, ten miles north of Scranton.
-The 198-acre Lackawanna Lake is the centerpiece of this beautiful, modern recreational facility, which also has hiking, camping and picnicking.
+The 1,411-acre Lackawanna State Park is in northeastern Pennsylvania, just 10 miles north of Scranton.
+The 198-acre Lackawanna Lake is the centerpiece of this beautiful, modern recreational facility, which also has hiking, camping, swimming, and picnicking.

-The campground is within walking distance of the lake and swimming area.
-The campground offers various types of campsites for tents and trailers, 61 sites with electric hookups 40-50 amp., modern centralized washhouses providing hot showers and restrooms, and a sanitary dump station.
+The park's campground offers various types of campsites for tents and trailers, 61 sites with electric hookups 40-50 amp., modern centralized washhouses providing hot showers and restrooms, and a sanitary dump station.
 The camping season is from the second Friday in April until the third Sunday in October.
-The maximum camping period is 14 consecutive days in the summer season and 21 consecutive days in the off-season.
-All campground restrooms and washhouses are accessible.

 Hunters, hikers, horseback riders, and mountain bike riders share 15 miles of multi-use trails at Lackawanna State Park.
 There are an additional 3 miles of hiking-only trails.
 The trails loop through the park passing by the lake, through forests and fields, and by woodland streams.